MatthewFilipovich/torchoptics/docs/source/examples/GALLERY_HEADER.rst

 Examples
 =========

-Below is a gallery of examples
+This page contains a gallery of examples using the TorchOptics library.